Snapback4399/NSAI_KG_LLM/README.md

 # NSAI_KG_LLM

 ## Overview
 This repository explores the use of **Neuro-Symbolic AI (NSAI)** for geological applications, specifically predicting copper deposit types.
-The project combines machine learning and symbolic reasoning to create interpretable models for mineral system analysis.
+The project combines machine learning and symbolic reasoning to create interpretable models for ore deposit system analysis.
 The knowledge graph (KG) approach integrates geochemical and geological domain knowledge to enhance prediction accuracy and system interpretability.

 ### Highlights
-- The **Jupyter Notebook** demonstrates the implementation of NSAI for predicting deposit types, focusing on **Porphyry Cu-Mo-Au** systems.
+- The **Jupyter Notebook** demonstrates the implementation of NSAI for predicting deposit types, focusing on **Porphyry Cu-Mo-Au** systems,and illustrates the construction of the corresponding knowledge graphs.
 - The **Turtle file** (`.ttl`) contains a knowledge graph of geological features and their relationships specific to Porphyry Cu-Mo-Au deposits.

 ---